MJO-Teleconnection-Diagnostics/pyMTDG/README.md

 - [x] **RMM Index amplitude** [var_name(dimension): amplitude(time)]
 - [x] **MJO phase** [var_name(dimension): phase(time)]

-For the MJO diagnostic, the first two EOF patterns of OLR, zonal wind at 850 and 200 hPa along with their normalization factors must be specified in a file called 'ceof.nc placed' in the directory MJO-Teleconnections/MJO/.
-The structure of the 'ceof.nc' file included in the package is:
+For the MJO diagnostic, the first two EOF patterns of OLR, zonal wind at 850 and 200 hPa along with their normalization factors must be specified in a file called 'ceof.nc' placed in the directory MJO-Teleconnections/MJO/.
+The structure of the 'ceof.nc' must be the same as the file included in the package and shown below.
+The number of EOF modes (mode) can be limited to the first two only.
 ~~~
 netcdf ceof {
 dimensions: